 C-5.
-May an SEA modify the frequency by which it identifies schools, so that after identifying schools in fall 2022, it may identify schools again in fall 2023 in order to resume implementation of its approved school identification methodologies as quickly as possible?
+May an SEA modify the frequency by which it identifies CSI and ATSI schools, so that after identifying schools in fall 2022, it may identify schools again in fall 2023 in order to resume implementation of its approved school identification methodologies as quickly as possible?

 Yes.
-An SEA may request a one-time change to its frequency of school identification using the COVID-19 State Plan Addendum so that it may identify schools in fall 2023 in order to resume implementation of its approved school identification methodologies in its ESEA consolidated State plan as quickly as possible.
+An SEA may request a one-time change to its frequency of CSI and ATSI school identification using the COVID-19 State Plan Addendum so that it may identify schools in fall 2023 in order to resume implementation of its approved school identification methodologies in its ESEA consolidated State plan as quickly as possible.
+TSI schools must be identified annually; therefore, a State must identify TSI schools in both fall 2022 and fall 2023.

 C-6.
-May a school exit CSI or ATSI status in the 2021-2022 school year?
+When may a school currently identified for CSI or ATSI next exit such status?

-For an SEA that received a waiver of accountability requirements in the 2020-2021 school year, with the exception of a CSI school with a low graduation rate, a school may not exit improvement status until after the 2021-2022 school year.
+In an SEA that received a waiver of accountability requirements for the 2020-2021 school year, with the exception of a CSI school with a low graduation rate, a school may next exit improvement status following the 2021-2022 school year, based on data from the 2021-2022 school year.
 As part of the waivers of accountability and school identification requirements for school years 2019-2020 and 2020-2021, the SEA provided an assurance that each school identified in the 2019-2020 school year (i.e., any school that was in that status as of the 2019-2020 school year) would maintain that status in the 2020-2021 and 2021-2022 school years, implement its support and improvement plan, and receive appropriate supports and interventions.
-An SEA with an approved COVID-19 State Plan Addendum for the 2020-2021 school year may exit a school that meets its approved exit criteria.
+An SEA with an approved COVID-19 State Plan Addendum for the 2020-2021 school year may exit a school during the 2021-2022 school year that meets its approved exit criteria.